DMVis/DMVis/documentation/components/point.md

 - Type: `number`
 - Default: `5`

-Radius of circle that represents the point.
+The radius of the circle that represents the point.

 ## borderWidth